-- 4.3.1 Implement relevant actions in the PAS and Recovery Plans for threatened species and ecological communities in the reserve. - 4.3.2 Encourage flora and fauna surveys of the reserve to expand information available on the reserve's flora and fauna, including threatened and migratory species and ecological communities (refer to Section 5.3).
+- 4.3.1 Implement relevant actions in the PAS and Recovery Plans, including the Border Ranges Rainforest Biodiversity Management Plan, for threatened species and ecological communities in the reserve. - 4.3.2 Encourage flora and fauna surveys of the reserve to expand information available on the reserve's flora and fauna, including threatened and migratory species and ecological communities (refer to Section 5.3).